 Chase Freedom Unlimited℠ vs. Sapphire Preferred®

 Chase offers an impressive array of reward credit cards to suit the need of nearly any customer.
 Some cardholders look for the best rate of return on a cash back credit card, while others try to earn valuable travel rewards.
-Chase offers its new Freedom Unlimited card for those who want to earn cash back without paying an annual fee, while its Sapphire Preferred appeals to those who are willing to pay an annual fee in order to earn award travel opportunities.
+Chase offers its Chase Freedom Unlimited® for those who want to earn cash back without paying an annual fee, while its Chase Sapphire Preferred® Card appeals to those who are willing to pay an annual fee in order to earn award travel opportunities.

-New applicants currently receive 50,000 bonus points after using their card to spend $4,000 within three months of account opening, and another 5,000 bonus points when they add an authorized cardholder who makes a purchase within the same time period.
+New applicants currently receive 60,000 bonus points after using their card to spend $4,000 within three months of account opening.

 Finally, this card actually feels different than other cards.
 It has a solid metal core that makes it stiffer and heavier than most cards, as any cashier or waiter you hand it to will instantly recognize.
-There is a $95 annual fee for this card that is waived the first year, and no foreign transaction fees.
+There is a $95 annual fee for this card, and no foreign transaction fees.

 Which card is right for you?

-The Chase Freedom Unlimited card is clearly the choice for those who are more interested in cash back than earning travel rewards and don’t want to pay an annual fee.
+The Chase Freedom Unlimited® is clearly the choice for those who are more interested in cash back than earning travel rewards and don’t want to pay an annual fee.
 It also has a competitive promotional financing offer that many new applicants can utilize.

 But in choosing between these two competitive cards, there is another option worth considering.
 Chase allows rewards earned from the Freedom Unlimited card to be transferred to other accounts that participate in the Ultimate Rewards program, including the Sapphire Preferred.
 Therefore, some people carry both cards, and simply transfer their Freedom Unlimited points to their Sapphire Preferred account, where these points can be redeemed for 1.25 cents in value toward travel reservations or transferred to airline or hotel programs.
 Having both cards allows you to enjoy the strongest benefits of each card, including 1.5% rewards from most purchases, or double points for travel and dining expenses.